This case is dedicated to the statistical concept of Number Needed to Treat

 Something for “I will stick to aspiration” crowd and for the “I still like Penumbra a little bit (its a 3 Max Ace)” crowd

 Post PCA 3 Max Ace aspiration.
 Notice how the Sofia 070 has been purposefully placed into the ostium of the PCOM to help avoid re-embolization into the freshly opened territory.
 Something for the “Sofia is an awesome catheter” crowd.
 Also something for the “Simple aspiration may lead to clot fragmentation” crowd.

 Finally, we bust out the Solitaire.
 Something for the Solitaire is an amazingly flexible and effective device you can put into P3 or M3 crowd.

 Post Solitaire thrombectomy while aspirating the Sofia 070.
 Something for the Solumbra (kind of) crowd.
 Also something for the TICI 3 crowd.
 Also, in case you haven’t noticed yet — something for the “we do stroke under general anesthesia” crowd.

 MRI 2 days later — something for the “Perfusion and Collateral Index Score predict infarct better than noncontrast CT” crowd.
 Also something for “why did you go for the PCA if you knew it was gone anyway” crowd.
 Also something for “even nonagenarians can benefit from thrombectomy crowd.

 CT scan 1 month later.
 Something for the “diffusion may not predict final stroke” crowd.
 Also perhaps something redeeming for the ASPECTS crowd.

 Sagittal reconstructions.
 Something for the “not really, its just a difference in angle, the inferior temporal lobe is really infarcted” crowd.

-One month later, the patient is trached and pegged.
-A LOT OF something for the nihilistic crowd.
+One month later, this 90+ year old patient is trached and pegged despite encouraging MR and CT results.
+Certainly something for the nihilistic crowd.